spacekookie/website/content/blog/000_jolly_christmas.md

 Title: Jolly Christmas Decoration
-Category: OldBlog
+Category: Blog
 Date: 2015-09-17 15:30
-Tags: Dev Diary, Hardware
+Tags: /dev/diary, hardware

 Christmas is getting closer (not really but let's just roll with it) and I wanted to learn [KiCad](www.kicad-pcb.com) a software that let's you create circuits and design PCB for manufacture.